-Students who have a degree but did not study science in college should not give up on medical school.
-There are numerous post-baccalaureate programs that help students catch up and give them the courses they need in order to apply to med school.
+Students who have a bachelor’s degree but did not study science in college should not give up on medical school.
+Post-baccalaureate programs can help students catch up and give them the courses they need in order to apply to medical school.

-To apply to medical school, a student will have to submit a copy of college and/or graduate school transcript(s), letters of recommendation and scores from the Medical College Admission Test (MCAT).
+To apply to medical school, you will have to submit a copy of college and/or graduate school transcript(s), letters of recommendation and scores from the Medical College Admission Test (MCAT).
 The new MCAT (introduced in 2015) is organized around testing students on their ability to problem solve, based on 10 foundational competencies and core content from the natural, behavioral and social sciences, and apply critical analysis and reasoning skills.
 In order to solve those problems, you need to learn and understand content from biology, chemistry and physics courses as well as courses in biochemistry, psychology and sociology.
-If you aren't satisfied with their MCAT scores can retake the exam.
-The American Medical College Application Service lets students submit one application to multiple medical schools.
+If you aren't satisfied with your MCAT scores, you can retake the exam.
+The American Medical College Application Service lets you submit one application to multiple medical schools.

-Med school students spend four years studying basic science and doing clinical "rotations" -- hands-on learning in real health care settings.
-Traditionally, the first two years of med school are spent in the classroom before students are allowed to do rotations.
+As a medical school student, you will spend four years studying basic science and doing clinical "rotations" -- hands-on learning in real health care settings.
+Traditionally, the first two years of medical school are spent in the classroom before students are allowed to do rotations.
 However, an increasing number of medical schools are giving students clinical experience early on and throughout the four-year program.

-In terms of the curriculum itself, some med schools take a "systems-based" approach, focusing on one physiological system at a time (the respiratory system, reproductive system, etc.), while others use a "case-based" approach -- teaching about the human body and disease by having students follow individual patient cases from start to finish.
-A number of med schools employ a combination of approaches.
+In terms of the curriculum itself, some medical schools take a "systems-based" approach, focusing on one physiological system at a time (the respiratory system, reproductive system, etc.), while others use a "case-based" approach -- teaching about the human body and disease by having students follow individual patient cases from start to finish.
+A number of medical schools employ a combination of approaches.

-After med school, it's time to choose a specialty and do your residency.
+After medical school, it's time to choose a specialty and do your residency.
 Residency programs, which are offered in conjunction with intensive clinical training programs, may last anywhere from three to eight years, depending upon the specialty.

-For more information on going to medical school, think about purchasing access to the Medical School Admissions Requirements website.
-Also see:
+For more information on going to medical school, see: